mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The TinyPilot website uses the [Bootstrap CSS framework](https://getbootstrap.com/), and it still had the same Bootstrap theme I used when I first launched the website.

 WebAgency pointed out that layering a new design onto a totally different theme would be messy.
 They proposed replacing the theme and all of our custom CSS with a custom TinyPilot Bootstrap theme.
-Their dev estimated that he'd only need a few days to complete the switch, and it would make the rest of the project go much faster.
+Their dev estimated that he'd only need a few days to complete the switch, and it would accelerate the rest of the project.

 Sure, that sounded fine.

 Days stretched into weeks, and there were no updates about the new theme.
 Was the work taking longer than they expected?
-Or was this just a repeat of March, and they'd squeeze the dev hours into the last few days of the month?
+Or was this a repeat of March, and they'd squeeze the dev hours into the last few days of the month?
 The monthly invoice in May gave me my answer.

 The "one-week" task of replacing the Bootstrap theme ultimately took five weeks and 38 billable hours for a total cost of $6.1k.